 At December 31, 2022, we had United States federal net operating loss carryforwards of approximately \$950.8 million and state net operating loss carryforwards of approximately \$698.4 million.
 Under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, or the Code, if a corporation undergoes an "ownership change," the corporation's ability to use its pre-change net operating loss carryforwards and other pre-change tax attributes, such as research tax credits, to offset its post-change income may be limited.
 In general, an "ownership change" will occur if there is a cumulative change in our ownership by "5-percent shareholders" that exceeds 50 percentage points over a rolling three-year period.
 Similar rules may apply under state tax laws.
 As a result of prior equity issuances and other transactions in our stock, we have previously experienced "ownership changes" under section 382 of the Code and comparable state tax laws in those years.
-Some of the U.S. Federal and State net operating loss and credit carryforwards are subject to annual limitations due to ownership changes.
-The annual limitation may result in the expiration of net operating losses or credit carryforwards before utilization.
+Some of the U.S. Federal and State net operating losses or credit carryforwards before utilization.
 As of result of stock transactions, we expect the Company experienced an ownership change in 2021.
 We may also experience ownership changes in the future as a result of future transactions in our stock.
-As a result, if we earn net taxable income, our ability to use our prechange net operating loss carryforwards or other pre-change tax attributes to offset United States federal and state taxable income is subject to further limitations.
+As a result, if we earn net taxable income, our ability to use our pre-change net operating loss carryforwards or other pre-change tax attributes to offset United States federal and state taxable income is subject to further limitations.